-Competency profile for MSc. in Business Administration and Information Systems etc.).
-We emphasize interaction with other students and companies throughout the program.
-The candidates from the study program's 30+ years history have extremely good job opportunities.
+Competency profile for MSc. in Business Administration and Information Systems candidates from the study program's 30+ years history have extremely good job opportunities.
 Graduates work as, for example, consultants, IT project managers, application managers, big data analysts, and system designers.